srobo/ops-manual/internal-structure/common-responsibilities.md

 The committee is responsible for ensuring they communicate adequately with the other teams.
 Many teams will be reliant on the other teams for information to allow them to work effectively.

 ## Documenting processes/tools
 The committee must ensure that the team maintains documentation on what it does and how it operates.
-This documentation must be available to all in SR.
+This documentation must be available to all in SR. Maintain documentation of processes and anything else that they feel relevant relating to their responsibilities to help both current and future volunteers This documentation should be licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Handover
 The committee is responsible for ensuring a clean handover to a new committee at the end of their term of office.